jaspector

 Monday-Friday 8:00 a.m. to 5:00 p.m.
 (Building Inspector in and out of office; schedule in advance)

-Typical inspection sequence: Rough-in inspection before work is covered; final inspection when all work is complete; reinforcing steel inspection before concrete placement.
+Typical sequence: Rough-in inspection before work is covered; final inspection when all work is complete; reinforcing steel inspection before concrete placement.

 New construction, additions, alterations, demolition, and any trade work (electrical, plumbing, gas, HVAC); each trade requires a separate permit with a licensed technician.

+Building permit fees in Farmington, NH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $100.00.
 Fees are calculated as: $7.50 per $1,000 of construction value plus $100.00 base fee; valuation calculated at $70/sq ft (residential livable), $35/sq ft (non-livable), $20/sq ft (porches, decks, sheds)..
 Plan check fee: Included in permit fee.

-1. Download the Major or Minor Building Permit Application from the Planning and Community Development page.
+To apply for a building permit in Farmington, NH, follow these steps: 1.
+Download the Major or Minor Building Permit Application from the Planning and Community Development page.
 2. Complete the application with material list, cost of construction, and project description.
 3. Email or bring in the application; trade permits (electrical, plumbing, gas, HVAC) must be obtained separately.
 4. All trade technicians must have a valid NH state license.
 5. Allow up to 30 days for processing; additional time if application is incomplete.
 6. Building Inspector reviews; inspections must be scheduled at least 48 hours in advance.
 7. Rough-in inspection before any work is covered; final inspection when complete.
 8. Permit issued; post on job site.